Permutation groups, partition lattices and block structures: Lattices of Partitions

-\paragraph{Example} Take a complete set of $q-1$ mutually orthogonal Latin squares of order $q$.
-Take $\Omega$ to be the set of cells of the square; as well as the partitions $E$ and $U$, take the partitions into rows, columns, and letters of each of the squares.
-We obtain an orthogonal block structure.
-Since every pair of cells are either in the same row or column or carry the same letter in one of the squares, applying the above construction to the relation $U$ gives the empty relation.
-So the association scheme has $q+1$ classes apart from the diagonal.
+Take a complete set of $q-1$ mutually orthogonal Latin squares of order $q$.
+Take $\Omega$ to be the set of cells of the square and let $\mathcal{B}$ be the set containing the partitions $E$ and $U$, and the partitions into rows, columns, and letters of each of the squares.
+We claim that $\mathcal{B}$ is an orthogonal block structure.

+Conditions (a) and (c) are straightforward to verify and (b) holds by construction, so we will only show that the partitions commute.
+Let $\Pi_1, \Pi_2\in \mathcal{B}$.
+If $\Pi_1$ and $\Pi_2$ are the row and the column partitions, then they commute because any cell can be reached by first moving along a row and then a column or vice versa.

+If $\Pi_1$ is the row partition and $\Pi_2$ is a letter partition, then we note that each letter appears in every row, and so if $x_1$ and $x_2$ are two cells in rows $r_1$ and $r_2$ respectively containing the letters $a$ and $b$ in the Latin square corresponding to $\Pi_2$, then we can reach $x_2$ from $x_1$ either by first moving to the cell in $r_1$ containing the letter $b$ and then to $x_2$, or by first moving to the cell containing the letter $a$ in $r_2$ and then moving along $r_2$ to $x_2$.
+Therefore $\Pi_1$ and $\Pi_2$ commute.
+An entirely similar argument shows that $\Pi_1$ and $\Pi_2$ commute if $\Pi_1$ is the column partition.